Square pyramidal number: Formula

 and this summation can be solved to give a cubic polynomial, which can be written in several equivalent ways:

 This equation for a sum of squares is a special case of Faulhaber's formula for sums of powers, and may be proved by mathematical induction.

 More generally, figurate numbers count the numbers of geometric points arranged in regular patterns within certain shapes.
 The centers of the spheres in a pyramid of spheres form one of these patterns, but for many other types of figurate numbers it does not make sense to think of the points as being centers of spheres.

 In modern mathematics, related problems of counting points in integer polyhedra are formalized by the Ehrhart polynomials.
 These differ from figurate numbers in that, for Ehrhart polynomials, the points are always arranged in an integer lattice rather than having an arrangement that is more carefully fitted to the shape in question, and the shape they fit into is a polyhedron with lattice points as its vertices.
-Specifically, the Ehrhart polynomial L(P,t) of an integer polyhedron P is a polynomial that counts the number of integer points in a copy of P that is expanded by multiplying all its coordinates by the number t.
+Specifically, the Ehrhart polynomial L(P,t) of an integer polyhedron P is a polynomial that counts the integer points in a copy of P that is expanded by multiplying all its coordinates by the number t.
 The usual symmetric form of a square pyramid, with a unit square as its base, is not an integer polyhedron, because the topmost point of the pyramid, its apex, is not an integer point.
 Instead, the Ehrhart polynomial can be applied to an asymmetric square pyramid P with a unit square base and an apex that can be any integer point one unit above the base plane.
 For this choice of P, the Ehrhart polynomial of a pyramid is (t + 1)(t + 2)(2t + 3)/6 = P_{t + 1}.

 Geometric enumeration

 As well as counting spheres in a pyramid, these numbers can be used to solve several other counting problems.
-For example, a common mathematical puzzle involves finding the number of squares in a large n by n square grid.
-This number can be derived as follows:
+For example, a common mathematical puzzle involves counting the squares in a large n by n square grid.
+This count can be derived as follows: